 It will be seen that the refusal of the Secretary of State to entertain the proposal was expressed in very qualified terms, and that it rested entirely on a single difficulty, which we cannot but think may be easily removed.
 It is, that if each Colony settled the amount of its military force, the general defensive arrangements of the empire might be interfered with, which we understand to mean that if a Colony had the right of fixing the amount of its garrison, it might ask for more troops than the mother country, having to consider the general defence of the empire, could spare.
 It appears to us that this difficulty may be obviated by retaining in the hands of the Imperial Government the power of deciding whether it could spare the troops asked for, and refusing them if it could not.
-Indeed, such a power must be a necessary incident of any arrangement, including that made by Lord Gray with the Australian Colonies; and under the one which we propose, it would involve no hardship on the Colony, which pays for all the troops we send her, only gets those which we can spare, and so it must be with every part of the empire.
+Indeed, such a power must be a necessary incident of any arrangement, including that made by Lord Gray with the Australian Colonies; and under the one which we propose, it would involve no hardship on the Colony, which would only pay its share of maintaining the troops which it actually got.
+India, which pays for all the troops we send her, only gets those which we can spare, and so it must be with every part of the empire.
 But, in fact, we feel confident that the difficulty would never arise.
 If the Colonies paid half, or any large proportion of the entire cost of the force we sent them, they would, in almost every case, reduce that force far below what we now maintain there, and trust to local efforts for defence.